Maximum Risk Minimization with Random Forests: Introduction

 \section{Introduction}

 We consider a regression setting, where the goal is to predict a response $Y\in\mathbb{R}$ from a set of covariates $X\in\mathbb{R}^p$.
 When applying traditional machine learning methods, one often assumes that training and test distribution are identical and that training data are sampled i.i.d.\ from the joint distribution of $(X,\,Y)$.
-However, in many real-world problems, observations are collected from multiple environments\footnote{ We use the term \emph{environments} to refer to conditions that induce different distributions over $(X,Y)$, such as different subpopulations, experimental conditions or time periods. } and the test distribution may differ from all of the training distributions---a setup that is often referred to as out-of-distribution (OOD) generalization.
+However, in many real-world problems, observations are collected from multiple environments\footnote{ We use the term \emph{environments} to refer to conditions that induce different distributions over $(X,Y)$, such as different subpopulations, experimental conditions or time periods. } and the test distribution may differ from all of the training distributions---a setup that is often referred to as out-of-distribution (OOD) generalization or said to be subject to distribution shift (across environments).
 In this work, we assume that the training data is partitioned into $K$ environments, denoted by $\mathcal{E}_\text{tr}\coloneqq\{e_1,\dots,e_K\}$ and that the test data come from environments $e~\in~\mathcal{E}_\text{te}$, which may differ from the training environments.
 For all $e~\in~\mathcal{E}_\text{tr} \cup \mathcal{E}_\text{te}$, environment $e$ has data drawn i.i.d.\ from a distribution $P_e$ over $\mathbb{R}^p\times\mathbb{R}$.

 Several strands of literature have emerged that aim to tackle OOD generalization. \citet{Liu2023} categorize existing methods and provide a list of datasets that are commonly used to evaluate models under distribution shifts.